 8. Ensure your brakes are clean

 Your brakes are possibly one of the most important safety features on your bike.
 Check your brake pads are at least 1/8 inches thick.
-Then remove any dirt and contaminants using a brake cleaner.
+Then remove any dirt and contaminants using a brake cleaner like Muc-Off Motorcycle Disc Brake Cleaner.

 9. Check your tyre pressure

 Check both of your tyres have the recommended PSI.
 Your tyres will most likely have lost pressure during time out of action.
-Use our handy tyre tread gauge pressure and tread gauge to check them.
+Use our handy Digital Tyre Gauge to check them.

 Last, but not least, let your engine run for a short while.
 This will allow you to hear any strange sounds and ensure that your engine can remain running when you need it to.